fluent/fluent-package-builder/README.md

 ### Note for bump up the package version

-It assumes that Gemfile is used with Bundler's multiplatform feature, so bundler must be 2.2.0.rc1 or later.
+It assumes that Gemfile works with Bundler's multiplatform feature, so bundler must be 2.2.0.rc1 or later.